Wr3nch-ren/socket_programming_rust/README.md

     2. Run the client using `cargo run --bin client`

 3. You will these following output formats.
-    - On server.rs you will see
+    - On server, you will see

     ```text
     Starting server for recieve 1 request...